hphelion/documentation/migration-overview-reference.md

 	**Note**: Only `--image`, `--flavor`, and name are required.

-	For definitions of each property, see [Creating an ephemeral instance using Python Novaclient commands](#createephinstancepyth).
+	For a definition of each property, see the previous section, [Creating an ephemeral instance using Python Novaclient commands](#createephinstancepyth).

 	Output similar to the following indicates that the persistent instance has been created:
 	<br><img src="media/Python_nova_boot.png" alt="" />